-Dealing with money and currency is one of many travellers biggest practical concerns.
-Find out everything you need to know with this handy expert guide.
+Dealing with money and currency when travelling is one of many backpackers biggest practical concerns.
+Find out everything you need to know about managing your money abroad with this handy expert guide.

 Planning your gap year is exciting, there is no doubt about that.
 Dreaming of your new destination, what you will see and do, what you will pack, where you can go, it is all part of the process.
 Often the last thing you want to do is bring that exhilaration and anticipation down by dealing with the practicalities.

 Unfortunately long term independent travel does bring with it a few practical considerations that backpackers have to contend with, and one of the most prominent amongst them is how to manage your money when you are travelling.

 There are a wide range of options out there, from time honoured cash to debit and credit cards and even pre paid cards, so which do you choose?
 How do you keep a track of your spending?
 How do you protect yourself from unfair charges, from theft or loss?

 Don’t worry it’s all pretty straightforward.
 With a bit of planning, preparation and a cool head, you will be absolutely fine.